 While the campus remains open, all buildings with card access will be locked to the public.
 All faculty, staff and students will need their New Paltz ID to access all exterior doors of those buildings (this is a similar process to our current weekend policy).

-Many offices and departments are closed or operating with reduced staff.
+The College is continuing to observe low-density staffing practices, and many offices and departments are closed or operating with reduced staff.
 Visit https://www.newpaltz.edu/officeclosings/ for the latest information about office staffing and contact information.

 The list is being updated regularly with contact information for organizations offering information about COVID-19; crisis intervention and assistance; help with food insecurity; substance abuse disorder treatment, including Narcan kits and training; resources for LGBTQ+-identifying individuals; and more.